 It is not difficult to make fresh tomato soup from garden-fresh tomatoes.
 Perhaps the most difficult part is actually finding enough tomatoes in one place without spending a fortune.
 Farmers’ Markets are the best!

 Look around at the farms that are flush with tomatoes and ask if they will sell by the case.
-You’ll usually find that the per case price is very different than the per pound price.
+You’ll usually find that the per case price is very different than the per-pound price.
 But you can also ask your regular grocery store about ordering and pricing by the case.
 Most are usually happy to help.

 I keep roasted tomatoes in my freezer to use in place of canned tomatoes as long as they hold out.
 (We eat a lot of tomatoes!)
 I love the tomatoes out of a can too and they certainly require less effort but fresh tomatoes feel like a treat!
 And I love roasting them because it turns them so sweet – that brings something special to any recipe.